code4innerpeace/terraform/README.md

-# TERRAFORM INFRASTRUCTURE
+# Terraform Infrastructure

-##  This project consists of Infrastructure built by me for my POCs using Terraform.
+###  This project consists of Infrastructure built by me using Terraform.